Donders-Institute/bidscoin/docs/installation.rst

 Dcm2niix installation
 ---------------------

-BIDScoin relies on dcm2niix to convert the source imaging data to nifti.
+BIDScoin relies on dcm2niix to convert DICOM and PAR/REC files to nifti.
 Please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ yourself according to the instructions.
 When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin `Options`_ in the ``[path_to_bidscoin]/heuristics/bidsmap_template.yaml`` file or in the `Site specific / customized template <advanced.html#site-specific-customized-template>`__ file.

 Python 3 installation
 ---------------------